jrthayer/Arcadum.Info/html/home/README.md

-# Hompage
+# Homepage
 The homepage of Arcadum.info

 ## Features
 1. Lists all of Arcadum's various social media links.
-2. Provides schedule of upcoming DnD that is converted to your local timezone.
+2. Provides a schedule of upcoming DnD shows that is converted to your local timezone.
 3. Countdown till the next show.
-4. Dynamic background and navBar color based on next show.
+4. Dynamic background and navBar color based on the next show.
 5. Sponsor, news, and misc links sections.
 6. Embedded twitter feed.